White Pines in Calaveras County, California — The American West (Pacific Coastal)

 …completed Nov.
 1970.

 Location.
 38° 16.082′ N, 120° 20.431′ W. Marker is in White Pines, California, in Calaveras County.
 Marker can be reached from Blagen Road / Forest Route 7N08 0.9 miles north of Ebbetts Pass Scenic Byway (California Highway 4).
+Marker is located across the parking lot from the Moose Lodge.
 Touch for map.
-Marker is located across the parking lot from the Moose Lodge.
 Marker is in this post office area: Arnold CA 95223, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Doc S.C.
 Linebaugh Park (approx. ¼ mile away); California Big Trees State Park (approx. 1.9 miles away); Discovery and Exploitation (approx. 1.9 miles away); Hanging On By A Branch (approx. 2.2 miles away); Dorrington Hotel (approx. 4.1 miles away); Avery Hotel (approx. 4.6 miles away); a different marker also named The Avery Hotel (approx. 4.6 miles away); Avery One-Room School House (approx. 4.8 miles away).